chaseruskin/legoHDL/src/pkgmngr/docs.md

 _minor_: performance enhancements
 _patch/fix_: bug fixing and small code tweaks

+6. __Incorporating a project as a dependency__

 Okay, the project is now ready to be incorporated into any other design!
 Upon releasing, it will install the release to the cache folder alongside generating a VHDL package file for the toplevel entity into the library folder.
 The lines
 ``` VHDL
 library demo;
 use demo.mux_pkg.all;
 ```
 are all that are needed for legohdl to say yup, I'll throw the required files in the recipe for you!
-And don't forget, since its a package, you can go straight to instantiating the component in your design.
+And don't forget, since it is a package, you can go straight to instantiating the component in your design.
 Don't remember the ports list?
 Run

 ```legohdl port demo.mux -map```